 Our diets have a profound effect on everything in our life.
 Food is more than just fuel.
 It can rev us up or calm us down.
 It can make us feel good, or make us feel terrible.
-It can help us heal or hinder our recovery.
-Here’s my scientifically proven sciatica diet plan detailing the top 11 foods that help sciatica.
+It can help us heal or hinder our recovery from many injuries and conditions – including sciatica.
+Here’s my scientifically proven sciatica dietary suggestions, based on modern research, detailing the top 11 foods that help sciatica.

 Aims of this post:

 - To talk about how a sciatica diet plan can help your recovery

 - To talk about some easy ways to include more foods that help sciatica in your diet

 Sciatica Diet Plan to Accelerate Recovery

 While a fully functional sciatica diet plan must be individualised to your preferences, daily routine and personal circumstances, there are some great foods that help sciatica which you should consider adding to your diet TODAY.

 Some foods will help to ease sciatic nerve pain – while others do the opposite.

 Making changes to your diet may seem like a small factor in your recovery; but in reality, adding these foods that help sciatica to your diet will make you feel significantly better, a lot quicker than you would without making these changes.

 One of my patients came to see me with raging sciatica one time.